xuyang-liu16/VidCom2/README.md

 ## 📩 Contact
-For any question about our paper or code, please email `liuxuyang@stu.scu.edu.cn`.
+For any question about our paper or code, please email `liuxuyang@stu.scu.edu.cn` or `ustywan8@ljmu.ac.uk`.